ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

 The OS scheduler for platform threads is preemptive.
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly yields.

+Virtual threads are preemptive which means that JDK is allowed to preempt as any call to the standard library but the default scheduler does not currently employ time-slice preemption because in the current implementation there is no reason to do that.

 The JVM scheduler for virtual threads _is_ non-preemptive<sup>*</sup>.
 A virtual thread is suspended, only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.